hagihala/tmux-cssh-rb/README.md

 ### How to exit

-Panes do not close after the ssh sessions terminate (using `set remain-on-exit`) so that you can see error messages in the case ssh session terminated unexpectedly by errors such as connection error and authentication failure.
+Panes do not close after the ssh session terminates (using `set remain-on-exit`) so that you can see error messages in the case ssh session terminated unexpectedly by errors such as connection error and authentication failure.